 Image credit: TheSmartLocal

 Once you’ve registered your intent to sell, the next step is to market your property and get the word out that your house is for sale.
-If your marketing strategy is on point, you should have a couple of offers rolling in.
+If your home’s condition is in a live-in condition with a modern interior, it’s likely to be snapped up faster as our eyes naturally gravitate towards aesthetics, plus, some buyers are looking for immediate livability.

 When you have accepted an offer, the next thing to do is to grant your buyer the Option-to-Purchase (OTP).
-You should also collect an Option Fee from them to ensure some form of commitment; the market rate for the fee is around $1,000.
-The OTP is the only contract valid in HDB’s eyes.
-Whatsapp messages or verbal agreements are not good replacements.
+You should also collect an Option Fee from them to ensure some form of commitment; the OTP is the only legally recognized contract for HDB resale transactions—WhatsApp messages or verbal agreements are not valid replacements.

 Last, you might want to consult a lawyer to assist with any legal issues or hire them to draft the necessary documents and contracts so the sale goes smoother.